CouchCMS/Documentation/src/contents/concepts/relationships.md

 ### related_pages

-We use the **related\_pages** tag to list pages of the opposite template that are related to a page of a primary template (i.e. the one defining the relationship).<br/>
+We use the **related\_pages** tag to list pages of the opposite template that are related to a page of a primary template (i.e. the one defining the relationship).
 In our example, the 'artists' template is the primary so we use the following code in 'artists.php' -

 ```